Off-road training

 • recovery of locked-up brakes and front/rear wheels

-• improved use of bike controls.
+• improved use of motorcycle controls.

 All of these skills are relevant for all road riders.
 In fact, they’re essential if riders are focused on taking every measure they can to be safe on public roads!